 Ice Cream “Soup"

 All you need to do for this award-winning “recipe” is mix your ice cream until it is the perfect consistency.
 Then add toppings.
 This is a dessert soup, after all, so toppings can consist of candy, sprinkles and fruit.

 Other ideas for toppings include blueberries, strawberries, blackberries, mochi, chia seeds and white chocolate.
 Don’t be afraid to add all different shades of red, white and blue.
 Your toppings don’t all need to be bold primary colors.

-I hope I’ve inspired you to get creative with your ice cream this year!
+We hope we've inspired you to get creative with your ice cream this year!
 Happy Fourth of July!